 The Coton De Tulear is a hypoallergenic dog breed as unique as its name.
 Many refer to them as small clownish dogs, for good reason.
 They’re full of positive energy and always eager to play.
 In addition, they originate from Madagascar – of all places!

 Researchers believe they’re closely related to the Bichon Frise and Maltese, which explains their fun-loving personality.
-Their cotton-like fur rarely sheds, making them very pet-able for even ultra-sensitive people.
+Their cotton-like fur rarely sheds, making them very “pet-able” for even the ultra-sensitive owner.

 43. Border Terrier